 Rebuilding a toxic relationship is possible, but it will take a long time to happen.

-Both partners must also recognize the lack of trust, respect, and affection and be willing to work on it and communicate their differences healthily and without excessive blame, judgment, or name-calling.
-And don’t get me started on the sacrifices and compromises and, in some cases, even lifestyle changes that both people will have to make.
+Both exes must also recognize the lack of trust, respect, and affection and be willing to work on it and communicate their differences healthily and without excessive blame, judgment, or name-calling.
+And don’t get me started on the sacrifices and compromises and, in some cases, even lifestyle changes that both people have to make.

 4 Reasons Why Going Back To Your Ex Is A Terrible Idea